SicroAtGit/PB-CodeArchiv-Rebirth/Concept.md

 ### [CodeCleaner](https://github.com/Seven365/PureBasic-CodeArchiv-Rebirth/blob/repo-dev/CodesCleaner.pb) (outdated)

-This tool is the first tool to run on new codes.
+This is the first tool to run on new code.

 - Removes the IDE options at the end of each code file (`.pb` and `.pbi`)

 ### [CodeChecker](https://github.com/Seven365/PureBasic-CodeArchiv-Rebirth/blob/repo-dev/CodesChecker.pb)  (outdated)

-This tool is the second tool that should be executed on new codes.
+This tool is the second tool that should be executed on new code.

 - Considers the following files: `.pb`, `.pbi` and `CodeInfo.txt`.
 	`License.txt` exists only since the recent rebuilding of the CodeArchive and is therefore not considered by the outdated tool.